Chicago union leaders OK plan to resume in-person class

 Associated Press

-CHICAGO (AP) — Chicago schools are poised to resume classes after leaders of the Chicago Teachers Union approved a plan with the district over COVID-19 safety protocols.
+CHICAGO (AP) — Students are poised to return to Chicago Public Schools after leaders of the teachers union approved a plan with the nation’s third-largest district late Monday over COVID-19 safety protocols, ending a bitter standoff that canceled classes for five days.

-Both sides had been locked in a standoff that canceled classes for four days in the nation’s third-largest district.
-The full deal, which would have students in class Wednesday and teachers a day earlier, still requires approval by the union’s full 25,000 members.

-The standoff between Chicago school leaders and the teachers’ union over COVID-19 safety protocols stretched into a second week as rhetoric between the two sides became nastier, schools began notifying families of more class cancellations and families’ frustrations grew.
+While school districts nationwide have faced similar concerns amid skyrocketing COVID-19 cases, the labor fight in union-friendly Chicago amplified concerns over remote learning and other pandemic issues.

+The Chicago Teachers Union’s house of delegates voted Monday evening to suspend their work action from last week calling for districtwide online learning until a safety plan had been negotiated or the latest COVID-19 surge subsided.
+The district, which has rejected districtwide remote instruction, responded by locking teachers out of remote teaching systems two days after students returned from winter break.

+While there has was some progress on smaller issues like masks, negotiations over the weekend on a safety plan failed to produce a deal and rhetoric about negotiations became increasingly sharp.
+Some principals canceled class Tuesday preemptively and warned of further closures throughout the week.

-Chicago Teachers Union President Jesse Sharkey said the union and nation’s third-largest school district remained “apart on a number of key features” that teachers want before returning to classrooms, including more testing and triggers to close a school for in-person instruction due to an outbreak.
-He also accused Mayor Lori Lightfoot of refusing to compromise on teachers’ main priorities.
+Earlier Monday, Union President Jesse Sharkey said the union and district remained “apart on a number of key features, accusing Lightfoot of refusing to compromise on teachers’ main priorities.

 “The mayor is being relentless, but she’s being relentlessly stupid, she’s being relentlessly stubborn,” Sharkey said, playing on a reference the former prosecutor mayor made about refusing to “relent” in negotiations.
 “She’s relentlessly refusing to seek accommodation and we’re trying to find a way to get people back in school.”

-Lightfoot accused teachers of “abandoning” students by refusing to teach in-person.
-She also shot back at the union president.
+Lightfoot accused teachers of “abandoning” students and shot back at the union president.

 “If I had a dollar for every time some privileged, clouted white guy called me stupid, I’d be a bazillionaire,” Lightfoot, who is Black, told WLS-TV.

-Chicago shares pandemic concerns with other districts nationwide, with more reverting to remote learning as infections soar and staff members are sidelined.
-But the situation in union-friendly Chicago has been amplified in a labor dispute that’s familiar to families in the mostly low-income Black and Latino district who saw disruptions during a similar safety protocol fight last year, a 2019 strike and a one-day work stoppage in 2016.

-The union wants the option to revert to remote instruction across the roughly 350,000-student district, and most members have refused to teach in-person until there’s an agreement, or the latest COVID-19 spike subsides.
-But Chicago leaders reject districtwide remote learning, saying it’s detrimental to students and that schools are safe.
-Instead, Chicago opted to cancel classes just two days after students returned from winter break.
+Her first term in office has been marked by other battles with the influential union, which supported her opponent in the 2019 election, including a safety protocol fight last year and a 2019 teachers strike.

+Developments in the fight, with pending complaints before a state labor board, made international headlines and attracted attention from the White House.
+Press secretary Jen Psaki said Monday that President Joe Biden, who has pressed for schools to stay open, had remained in touch with Lightfoot and Illinois Gov. J.B.
+Pritzker during negotiations.

-Parents and advocacy groups stepped up calls Monday for quicker action in the dispute where both sides have already submitted complaints to a state labor board.
+Parents and advocacy groups also stepped up calls Monday for quicker action.

-A group of parents on the city’s West Side — near the intersection of largely Black and Latino neighborhoods — demanded students get back to class immediately.
+A group of parents on the city’s West Side — near the intersection of largely Black and Latino neighborhoods — demanded students return immediately.

 Cheri Warner, the mother of 15-year-old twins, said the sudden loss of in-person learning has taken a toll on her family.